The Growing Gains and Pains of Iterative Web Corpora Crawling: Insights from South Slavic CLASSLA-web 2.0 Corpora: Introduction

 Motivated by these positive results, we set up an ongoing crawling infrastructure dedicated to iterative national top-level domain (TLD) crawling of South Slavic and other webs.
 In this paper, we present the first outcome of the crawling infrastructure -- the CLASSLA-web 2.0 corpus collection, a new release of web corpora for seven South Slavic languages.
 As the crawling pipeline methodologically mirrors the crawling pipeline from the MaCoCu project \citep{banon2022macocu}, with which the CLASSLA-web 1.0 South Slavic corpus collection was produced, this enables us a comparison over time and provides insights into the evolution of the web in the two years between the two crawls.

 Our study makes the following contributions.
 First, we release a substantially larger web corpus collection containing 17.0 billion words in 38.1 million texts across Bosnian, Bulgarian, Croatian, Macedonian, Montenegrin, Serbian, and Slovenian (presented in Section \ref{sec:classla-web-2.0}).
-The CLASSLA-web 2.0 corpora can be downloaded in JSONL and VERT formats from the CLARIN.SI repository \citep{classlaweb2-repository}\footnote{The CLASSLA-web 2.0 corpora are freely accessible on the CLARIN.SI repository at \url{http://hdl.handle.net/11356/2079}.} and queried through the CLARIN.SI concordancers\footnote{\url{https://www.clarin.si/ske/}, the links to each of the corpora are provided at the website \url{https://clarinsi.github.io/classla-web/}.}.
+The CLASSLA-web 2.0 corpora can be downloaded in JSONL and VERT formats from the CLARIN.SI repository \citeplanguageresource{classlaweb2-repository}\footnote{The CLASSLA-web 2.0 corpora are freely accessible in the CLARIN.SI repository at \url{http://hdl.handle.net/11356/2079}.} and queried through the CLARIN.SI concordancers\footnote{\url{https://www.clarin.si/ske/}, the links to each of the corpora are provided on the website \url{https://clarinsi.github.io/classla-web/}.}.
 Each text is linguistically annotated and labelled with genre and topic categories.
-Leveraging these annotation layers, we provide a detailed view of genre and news topic distributions across South Slavic webs (Section \ref{sec:genre-topic-analysis}).
+Leveraging these annotation layers, we provide a detailed view of the distribution of genres and news topics across South Slavic webs (Section \ref{sec:genre-topic-analysis}).

 Second, we perform a comparison between the CLASSLA-web 1.0 and CLASSLA-web 2.0 corpora (Section \ref{sec:version-comparison}) showing that repeating TLD crawls after only two years yields much larger corpora with predominantly new content: on average, 82\% of texts in CLASSLA-web 2.0 do not occur in CLASSLA-web 1.0.
 Analysing the correlation between the URL overlap and content overlap between two CLASSLA-web versions, we propose an approximate function for estimating content overlap via a weighted linear regression (Section \ref{sec:url-overlap-calculation}).
 Third, we quantify web evolution in terms of change of sizes (Section \ref{sec:size-comparison}), and web content quality (Section \ref{sec:degradation-of-content}).
 We report a visible degradation of web content between versions, with ``bad'' (e.g., machine-generated or machine-translated) domains now contributing a much larger share of crawled material, underscoring the necessity of manual inspection of web domains that contribute the largest amounts of text.